Overview

 B. Types of Advisory Services

-Leavell provides investment management services to its clients based on discretionary authority provided
+Leavell provides investment management services to its clients based on discretionary authority provided to

-profit-sharing plans; 401(k) plans; endowments and foundations; and two registered no-load mutual funds.
+sharing plans; 401(k) plans; endowments and foundations; and two registered no-load mutual funds.

 In developing the investment advisory relationship, a strategy is defined that is best suited to achieve the

 client’s goals through the allocation of assets among various asset classes.
-Securities within these asset
+Securities within these asset classes

-for additional considerations on these investments.
+considerations on these investments.

 Leavell also occasionally provides traditional financial planning for clients.
 Fees for these services vary by